programminghistorian/ph-submissions/lessons/gravity-model.md

 The most basic regression analysis is a [simple linear regression](https://en.wikipedia.org/wiki/Simple_linear_regression) analysis.
 A simple linear regression of two variables (eg, county population, and number of vagrants) provides a way to quantify the relationship between those two variables.
 When you plot the values on a [scatter plot](https://en.wikipedia.org/wiki/Scatter_plot) (eg, county population on the x-axis, and number of vagrants on the y-axis), looking at the graph makes it clear that there is a loose but reasonably obvious linear relationship between them (Figure 6).
 Generally speaking, the greater the population, the more vagrants you find.
 The purpose of a simple linear regression is to calculate the formula that best represents the straight line that comes as close to as many of the points on the graph as possible.
 Since not all points fall directly on the line, but most are fairly close, Figure 6 suggests that population is a good, but not a perfect predictor of the number of vagrants from a given county.

-{% include figure.html filename="figure6.png" caption="A simple linear regression of county population (x-axis) and number of vagrants observed, 1777-1786 (y-axis).
+{% include figure.html filename="figure6.png" caption="Figure 6: A simple linear regression of county population (x-axis) and number of vagrants observed, 1777-1786 (y-axis).
 To make this graph more readable, Yorkshire has been excluded because of its very large population." %}

 There are many online calculators that will do this for you automatically.
 The formula for a simple linear regression is: